kevinhughes27/libBGS/README.md

 This a library of several common background subtraction algorithms.
 It was created from modifying the original libBGS by Donovan Parks, the major changes include updating to OpenCV 2.xx and making better use of the stl when appropriate.
 Several algorithms have also been added.

 This is a release but also still a WIP.
-The algorithms work but I am working on adding serialization.
+The algorithms work but I am working on adding more algorithms, serialization etc.

 a few notes:
 * you can build the lib using 'make' or open the .pro file with Qt Creator